dereneaton/ipyrad/docs/outline.rst

 5. Consensus base calling and filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step5 estimates consensus allele sequences from clustered reads given the estimated parameters from step4 and a binomial model.
-Those which have less than the minimum coverage, more than the maximum number of undetermined sites, more than the maximum number of heterozygous sites, or more than the allowed number of alleles, are discarded.
+Several filters can be applied at this stage to remove clusters with the aim of improving across-sample clustering, and speed.
+This includes minimum depth of coverage, maximum number of undetermined sites (Ns), and maximum number of heterozygous sites.
-In diploid data if two alleles are present the phase of heterozygous sites are retained in the consensus sequences.
+The number of alleles at each locus is recorded, but a filter for max_alleles is not applied until step7.
+Read depth information is also stored at this step for the VCF output in step7.

 The following :ref:`parameters<parameters>` are *potentially* used or required (\*) for step5: